Showcase your public APIs with Postman Notebooks

 Draft your notebook

 Start by naming your notebook and adding text to it.
-Postman saves your changes as you make them.
-You can format text, add input blocks, and add interactive blocks by selecting text or using the slash command.
+Postman saves as you type.
+You can format text by selecting it or using the slash command, and also use the slash command to add input blocks and add interactive blocks.

 Format your notebook